Fox on the Run (Sweet song): Scorpions version

 "Fuchs geh' voran" is a German cover version of the song with lyrics about a fox being chased by hunters to sell its fur.
 It was released as a single in 1975 by the German rock band Scorpions as The Hunters.
 The B-side also features a German cover version of another Sweet song, "Action", as "Wenn es richtig losgeht".

-Other covers

-Many artists and groups have covered this song, including: